artdevgame/nimble-ape/README.md

    2. Add the following vars to `.dev.vars`:
       1. `CORBADO_PROJECT_ID=pro-[id]` (from step 1)
       2. `GRAPHQL_ENDPOINT=http://127.0.0.1:8787`
-3. [Create a D1 database](https://developers.cloudflare.com/d1/get-started/#2-create-a-database) to hold app data
+3. Install app dependencies: `npm install`
-   1. `cd chatty-cat-api`
+4. Install api dependencies
-   2. `wrangler d1 create chatty-cat`
+   1. `cd ../chatty-cat-api`
-   3. Update `wrangler.toml` to use your D1 config
+   2. `npm install`
-4. Create the tables and indexes
+5. [Create a D1 database](https://developers.cloudflare.com/d1/get-started/#2-create-a-database) to hold app data 2. `wrangler d1 create chatty-cat` 3.
+Update `wrangler.toml` to use your D1 config
-   1. `wrangler d1 execute chatty-cat --file=./seed.sql --local`
+6. Create the tables and indexes
-5. Navigate to `chatty-cat` & `chatty-cat-api` directories separately and run `npm install` to install the required dependencies.
+   1. `wrangler d1 execute chatty-cat --file=./seed.sqlite --local`
-6. Navigate to the root of the project and run `npm i && npm run dev`
+7. Navigate to the root of the project and run `npm install && npm run dev`
-7. Visit http://localhost:8788 to view the site **(Corbado might not work if you use the IP)**
+8. Visit http://localhost:8788 to view the site **(Corbado might not work if you use the IP, keep this in mind if you see sign up errors too)**

 ## Appendix